 Hakansson, Asa, and Goran Molin.
 “Gut Microbiota and Inflammation.”
 Nutrients, MDPI, June 2011, www.ncbi.nlm.nih.gov/pmc/articles/PMC3257638/.

 Jurgelewicz, Michael.
 “New Study Demonstrates the Role of Fiber in Rheumatoid Arthritis.”
 Designs for Health, 11 Oct.
 2019, blog.designsforhealth.com/node/1125.

 Unknown, Unknown.
 “More Fiber, Less Inflammation?”
 Www.arthritis.org, 25 June, 2015, www.arthritis.org/living-with-arthritis/arthritis-diet/anti-inflammatory/fiber-inflammation.php.

-The information herein on "More Fiber Equals Less Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "More Fiber Equals Less Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST